agileinfoways/spring-boot-demo/README.md

 ##### Importing the project in IntelliJ
-* Simply open folder and import project
+* Simply open parent folder and import project, intelliJ will ask configuration for maven apply as maven project.